ROWAN UNIVERSITY POLICY

-Any technology, including, but not limited to, computer hardware (e.g. laptop, desktop, tablet, cellular device, etc.), software, or peripherals (printer, monitor, keyboard, mouse, cables, etc.) purchased with University Funds (e.g. Department Funds, Research Funds) is the property of Rowan University and remains the property of the University for the entire life cycle of the product or service.
+Any technology, including, but not limited to, workstation hardware (e.g. laptop, desktop, tablet, cellular device, etc.), software, or peripherals (e.g., printer, monitor, keyboard, mouse, cables, etc.) purchased with University Funds (e.g. Department Funds, Research Funds) is the property of Rowan University and remains the property of the University for the entire life cycle of the product or service.
 This includes all assets purchased through the University, including all grant funded equipment and faculty startup funds.

-All technology purchases must be delivered to the Information Resources & Technology (IRT) campus location before deployment to ensure that the items are properly configured to comply with the University’s security and technology policies.
+All technology purchases must be delivered to Information Resources & Technology (IRT) before deployment to ensure the items are properly configured to comply with the University’s security and technology policies.

-A record of all technology purchases will be kept for each device in the central University Asset Database in ServiceNow and all assets are subject to periodic review to ensure proof of possession.
+A record of all technology purchases will be kept for each device in the central University Asset Database and all assets are subject to periodic review to ensure proof of possession.

 IRT will perform yearly audits of assets to ensure records of device ownership remain accurate.

-It is the responsibility of all University staff using University technology to conform to all University technology policies and guidelines.
-At no time may the employee take personal possession of University technology.
+It is the responsibility of all University employees using University technology to conform to all University technology policies and guidelines.
+At no time may an employee claim ownership of University technology property as their own.